TortoiseGit/tortoisesvn/doc/readme.txt

-  will loop over all known applications and build the docs in English plus all .po files it finds inside "doc\po" (so don't place any nonsense or backup .po files there) This script uses xml2po.py and requires a Python runtime environment to be installed.
+  will loop over all known applications and build the docs in English plus all .po files it finds inside "doc\po" (so don't place any nonsense or backup .po files there) This script requires python and libxml2
   The script retranslates all source files while building, so there's no need to run "TranslateDoc" before "GenDoc".
 "GenDoc" doesn't run the spellchecker on the source.